 Check out best generators deal on AmazonChoosing a Generator Based on the Wattage

-Another quick and efficient way of determining the size of the generator you need during a power outage is to find the total wattage of every appliance you want to power during the outage.
+Another quick and efficient way of determining the generator size you need during a power outage is to find the total wattage of every appliance you want to power during the outage.

-Before you start doing your calculations, you need to remember that some of the appliances such as the refrigerators, the air conditioners, and the pumps create power surges momentarily when they are running.
+Before you start doing your calculations, you need to remember that some appliances, such as refrigerators, air conditioners, and pumps, create power surges momentarily when running.

-If you do not account for these surges, they can throw your calculations off.
-You also need to note the total wattage of all the appliances that are hard-wired in your home circuit.
+They can throw your calculations off if you do not account for these surges.
+You must also note the total wattage of all the hard-wired appliances in your home circuit.

 Recreational Inverter Generator